An evolving space framework for Oseen equations on a moving domain: Well-posedness result

-where we also recall the definition for $\lambda(t;\cdot,\cdot)$ as given in \eqref{eq:definitionOfALambda}. \end{definition} We now require some assumptions on $\Vee$ to show appropriate properties of the bilinear form $a$ for the well-posedness of our system. \begin{assumption} Assume that $\Vee$ satisfies one of the following: \begin{itemize} \item $\Vee\circ \Phi_{(\cdot)} \in L^\infty(0,T;L^p(\Omega_0 ))$, where $p\geq d$ and $\Div \Vee = 0$ weakly; \item $\Vee\circ \Phi_{(\cdot)} \in L^\infty(0,T;L^\infty(\Omega_0))$. \end{itemize} \end{assumption} These conditions are required to show the final point of the following Proposition, which gives the properties on the bilinear forms.
+We now require some assumptions on $\Vee$ to show appropriate properties of the bilinear forms $a$ and $b$ for the well-posedness of our system. \begin{assumption} Assume that $\Vee$ satisfies one of the following: \begin{itemize} \item $\Vee\circ \Phi_{(\cdot)} \in L^\infty(0,T;L^p(\Omega_0 ))$, where $p\geq d$ and $\Div \Vee = 0$ weakly; \item $\Vee\circ \Phi_{(\cdot)} \in L^\infty(0,T;L^\infty(\Omega_0))$. \end{itemize} \end{assumption} These conditions are required to show the final point of the following Proposition, which gives the properties on the bilinear forms.
 It is worth mentioning that the edge case $\Vee = \w$ satisfies this assumption as does, for $d = 2$, the case $\Vee = u$, where $u$ is the solution to our parabolic problem.
-This case may be of interest when considering a moving domain Navier--Stokes problem. \begin{proposition} The bilinear forms $a,\, \lambda$ and $l$ satisfy the following conditions: \begin{enumerate} \item The maps
+This case may be of interest when considering a moving domain Navier--Stokes problem.